DanteEtnad/AITutor/readme.md

 ## Environment Variables

-1. The backend needs to be configured with database connection information (username, password), which can be set in the application.properties file.
+1. The backend needs to be configured with database connection information (username, password), which can be set in the https://raw.githubusercontent.com/DanteEtnad/AITutor/main/tutor/src/AITutor_3.2.zip file.
 2. The key for the OpenAI API needs to be configured to support AI interaction features.

 # Advanced Technologies